spacemeshos/go-spacemesh/CODING.md

 Explicit `error` values that are constructed with `errors.New` may have a message prefixed with the package name and a colon character, if it would improve the message clarity.

+Comparison of error message should always use the `errors.Is` or `errors.As` methods as applicable.
+In case multiple error paths are possible, a `switch` may be used to reduce nesting.

 ## Logging Guidelines

 This part of the document describes the basic principles of logging which should be followed when working with the code base.

 Following these principles will not only make the logging output more coherent, but can significantly reduce time spent searching for bugs and make it easier for node operators to navigate the state of their actively running node.

+### Logging libraries

+In the codebase one can find usage of the `zap` library as well as usage of the `log` package which can be found at the root of the project.

+Currently, use of the own `log` package is discouraged in favor of the usage of `zap` library.

 ### Log Levels